So what happens in . . . .Year 5?

 Bring in a healthy snack for morning break such as Fruit to help keep you going until lunch time!

-We have PE on Wednesdays.
+We have PE on Monday and Fridays.
 It’s easier to just bring your PE kit in and leave it in school but if you do take it home then make sure it’s in class for those days.
-You can find out what our PE kit consists of on .. .
+You can find out what our PE kit consists of by clicking here.
 Those with long hair, please have your hair tied back on PE days and ensure any earrings are removed or covered.

 We read as a whole class every day and would also like you to read at home every day and record what you do in your reading record.
 Make sure that it comes to school in your Book Bag every morning so we can see what you have been enjoying to read at home.
 This will mean that your book will be in school ready should you need to change it or if you need to read individually with somebody.
 You will have real books to take home and read as well as all of the books allocated to you on school’s wonderful Bug Club.